Jon Jones: Second suspension and return

 The rematch with Cormier was rescheduled and expected to take place on July 9, 2016, at UFC 200.
 However, on July 6, 2016, Jones was removed from the bout by USADA on June 16 after a potential doping violation.
 On November 7, 2016, it was announced that Jones had been suspended for one year by USADA, retroactive to July 7.
 Two days later, it was announced that Jones had been stripped of his interim title, making him the first fighter in UFC history to be stripped of a title twice.
 On December 15, Jones was also suspended by the Nevada State Athletic Commission (NSAC) for one year.

-While on the sidelines, Jones fought retired MMA veteran Dan Henderson in a grappling match for the Submission Underground 2 tournament on December 14, 2016.
+While on the sidelines, Jones fought retired MMA veteran Dan Henderson in a grappling match for the Submission Underground 2 tournament on December 10, 2016.
 After an even start, Jones eventually submitted Henderson with an arm-triangle choke six minutes into the bout.
 Following the fight, Jones expressed interest in competing against Chael Sonnen.

 Third suspension and return

 The rematch with Daniel Cormier took place on July 29, 2017, at UFC 214 at the Honda Center in Anaheim, California.
 Jones won the fight and re-captured the UFC Light Heavyweight Championship via knockout in the third round.
 After the fight, Jones was awarded a Performance of the Night bonus.
 After the fight, Jones praised Cormier as a "model champion", while recognizing his own personal failings.
 He then challenged Brock Lesnar to a fight.

 On August 22, it was announced that Jones had been flagged for a potential doping violation by USADA, stemming from his sample that was collected after weigh-ins July 28.
 He tested positive for Turinabol, an anabolic steroid.
 Jones was placed on a provisional suspension as a result.
-On September 13, USADA confirmed that both the "A" and "B" sample of Jones' tested positive for Turinabol.
+On September 13, USADA confirmed that both the "A" and "B" sample of Jones's tested positive for Turinabol.
 As a result, the California State Athletic Commission (CSAC) officially overturned the result of the fight to a no contest.
 Subsequently, UFC President Dana White made the decision to strip him of the Light Heavyweight championship, and return it to Daniel Cormier.

 In September 2018, it was announced by USADA that Jones would serve a suspension of 15 months.
 From a potential suspension of 48 months USADA applied a reduction of 30 months for Jones's co-operation in identifying other anti-doping offences, and a further 3 months was applied by arbitrators McLaren in relation to Jones's degree of fault.